yevshev/svm/sbpf/doc/bytecode.md

 ------------

 ### all
-- The bytecode must be divisible by the instruction slot size (64 bits / 8 bytes)
+- The length of the bytecode must be evenly divisible by the instruction slot size (64 bits or 8 bytes)
 - The bytecode must contain at least one instruction
 - `lddw` (opcode `0x18`) is two slots long and must be followed by a slot with opcode `0x00`
 - Immediate values of quotient and remainder instructions must be imm ≠ 0